Ephemeral Art Challenge

 - Assist in media efforts sponsored or initiated by RAAC related to the Ephemeral Art.

-Our goal is to host at least two rounds of Ephemeral Art exhibits in 2022, beginning this summer.
+Our goal is to host at least two rounds of Ephemeral Art exhibits each year.

 Frequently Asked Questions